-This small, rural village, steeped in traditional culture and untouched by mass tourism is set in the foothills of the mountains, next to a wonderful 18km sandy beach, regularly featured as one of the Mediterranean’s most beautiful and unspoilt beaches.
+This small, rural village, steeped in traditional culture is set in the foothills of the mountains, next to the wonderful 15km sandy beach of Patara, regularly featured as one of the Mediterranean’s most beautiful and unspoilt beaches.

 Set in peaceful countryside, the area around Patara is a National Park – a perfect place to release the stresses of modern day life in an instant.
 Go for a wander along one of the tracks in the hills and soak in the beautiful scenery, trek part of the Lycian way, go horse riding through the forests and over the sand dunes, relax with a picnic, spend a few hours exploring the fascinating archaeological site, take a canoe trip along the river or simply pass the day relaxing on the beautiful beach.

 The locals are warm and hospitable and as many of our returning guests will tell you ‘you arrive as a visitor and leave as a friend’.
 A stay here will enable you to learn a little of the local way of life as it has been in rural Turkey for many years.

 In the centre of the village is the ‘cay’ (tea) garden where the locals meet in the evenings and put the world to rights.
 There is the mosque from which the evocative sound of the call to prayer can be heard several times a day and there are a handful of restaurants and lokantas in which to enjoy simple, but delicious, locally grown organic food.
 Freshly barbecued meats and fish are available in addition to an amazing selection of vegetables and vegetarian fare.